 When hormone therapy stops working

 After some months or years the hormone treatment usually stops working and the cancer starts to grow again.
 Your doctor might recommend stopping or changing hormone treatment at this stage.

 If you're having anti androgens and your PSA level has started to rise again your doctor might get you to stop taking them.
 In some cases this can cause the cancer to shrink and stop growing for some time.
 This is called anti androgen withdrawal response (AAWR).

-There are different treatment options for hormone refractory prostate cancer, such as chemotherapy or steroids.
+There are different treatment options for when hormone therapy stops working, such as chemotherapy or steroids.